 One problem with robot regulations is that robots may operate in a framework with them.

 Understanding the entire range and expertise of a natural speech is an extremely difficult task for a robot.

-Broad behavioural objectives like avoiding damage to people or preserving the existence of a robot may imply various things in different situations.
+Broad behavioral objectives like avoiding damage to people or preserving the existence of a robot may imply various things in different situations.

 Keeping to the rules may eventually make a robot unhelpful for its designers.

 Our alternative idea, empowerment, stands against impotence.
-Empowerment is that you can affect a condition and understand how you can.
+Empowerment is when you can affect a condition and understand how you can.

 We have methods to convert this social notion into a measurable strategic and functional language.

 This would enable robots to keep their choices open and behave so that their impact on the world is better.

 In trying to simulate how robots in different situations might utilize the empowerment principle, we discovered that they frequently acted remarkably “naturally.”